kevinandel/kevinandel/README.md

 # Hi there! 👋

-I'm Kevin Andel Josy, a B. Tech in Computer Science and Engineering graduate passionate about technology and coding.
+I'm Kevin Andel Josy, a B. Tech in Computer Science and Engineering graduate who is passionate about technology and coding.
 I am a passionate software developer and a graphic designer.

 ## About Me